Support during pregnancy and early parenting

 - Healthier social and behavioral growth for the child

-Bearing Hope (.pdf) is a topic-based support group where pregnant women can connect, learn and find support as they navigate the complex path toward motherhood.
+Bearing Hope (.pdf) is a topic-based psychotherapeutic group where pregnant parents and caregivers can connect, learn and find support as they navigate the complex path toward parenthood.

 Mother-Infant Therapy Group (M-ITG)